a3888s/a3888s/README.md

 # :wave: Hello there!
 I'm Oleksandr Skibchyk

-## 🚀 DevOps Engineer with experience in Linux, Kubernetes, CI/CD, and Cloud services (AWS, GCP). 🌟 Strong skills in automation, Infrastructure as Code (IaC), and monitoring. 💻
+## 🚀 Certified DevOps Engineer with expertise in Cloud and CI/CD, with experience in Linux, Kubernetes, CI/CD, and Cloud services (AWS, GCP). 🌟 Strong skills in automation, Infrastructure as Code (IaC), and monitoring. 💻

 ![Profile Views](https://komarev.com/ghpvc/?username=a3888s)